 NOTE: Google Assignment currently does not support separating submissions by groups or sections, so large classes with sections and TAs will want to consider how they will grade submissions before setting up.

 Read on to learn how to set up the Google Assignment.

-- Turn Editing on and Advanced Tools on.
+- Turn Editing on.

 - Go to the desired week and click Add an activity or resource.

 - Go to the "All" tab and select Google Assignment.

 4. Enter the assignment name.
 All configuration will be done in the tool, not on this settings page.
 After entering the assignment name, click Save and Display at the bottom of the page.

 5. You will now see the Google Assignment tool on your page.
 Click sign in to sign in with your UCSB email account.